wa0x6e/php-resque-ex/README.md

  See [Monolog](https://github.com/Seldaek/monolog#handlers) doc for all available handlers.
 `LOGHANDLER` is the name of the handler, without the "Handler" part.
 To use CubeHandler, just type "Cube".
 * `LOGHANDLERTARGET` : Information used by the handler to connect to the database.
 Depends on the type of loghandler.
-If it's the *FileRotateHandler*, the target will be the filename.
+If it's the *RotatingFileHandler*, the target will be the filename.
 If it's CubeHandler, target will be a udp address.
 Refer to each Handler to see what type of argument their `__construct()` method requires.

-If one of these two environement variable is missing, it will default to *FileRotating* Handler.
+If one of these two environement variable is missing, it will default to *RotatingFile* Handler.

-A symlink to **Fresque** is created in the `bin` folder, to manage your workers.

 ## Requirements ##